 How to Qualify for Asylum or Refugee Status in the US

 Asylum or refugee status in the United States is reserved for certain classes of immigrants in need of humanitarian assistance or protection from persecution.
 There is no question that horrible atrocities affect millions of people around the world all the time.
 The United States provides protection for those who have fled their home countries because of persecution and are now afraid to return.
-Your asylum lawyer NJ can tell you that U.S. immigration law has two categories for these noncitizens: asylum status or refugee status.
+Your asylum attorney in NJ can tell you that U.S. immigration law has two categories for these noncitizens: asylum status or refugee status.

 Asylum and refugee status are essentially the same thing.
 The only difference between the two lies in where the noncitizen is when he or she applies.
 Asylum seekers are already inside of the U.S., whereas refugees are still outside the country.

-NJ Asylum Lawyer Explains Asylum and Refugee Status Basics
+New Jersey Asylum Lawyer Explains Asylum and Refugee Status Basics

 U.S. immigration law outlines strict requirements for who qualifies for asylum or refugee status.
 To be granted asylum or refugee status, you must prove the following: